Psychopharmacology

 | Lamotrigine | Bipolar depression | SJS/TEN (slow titration); valproate doubles levels; NOT for acute mania; no weight gain |

 Lithium toxicity is precipitated by dehydration, NSAIDs, thiazides, and ACE inhibitors.
 Coarse tremor with ataxia and confusion signals toxicity.
 Severe toxicity causes seizures, coma, and irreversible cerebellar damage.
-Hemodialysis if levels >2.5 mEq/L or severe neurologic symptoms.
+Hemodialysis if level >4.0 mEq/L (any patient), OR >2.5 mEq/L with severe neurologic symptoms / renal failure / hemodynamic instability (EXTRIP consensus).

 Anxiolytics & Sedatives